Azure/github-actions/arm/README.md

 This action can be used to create or update a resource group in Azure using the [Azure Resource Manager templates](https://azure.microsoft.com/en-in/documentation/articles/resource-group-template-deploy/)
 One can also use this to delete a resource group, including all the resources within the resource group.

+To log into a Azure, we recommend using the [Azure Login](https://github.com/Azure/github-actions/tree/master/login) Action.

 ## Usage